glenwang/R_TimeSeriesTools/README.md

 # R_TimeSeriesTools
-Please open up Output_Samples folder to learn what this R package can do.
+Please open the Output_Samples folder to learn what this R package can do.